csswizardry/csswizardry.github.com/_posts/2026-05-07-better-browser-caching-with-no-vary-search.md

 the less clever one.
 In this case, that means allowing unknown parameters to bust cache until someone has explicitly decided they are safe to ignore.

-Again, this is not wasteful—it’s just the same behaviour we’ve always had.
+Again, this is not wasteful — it’s just the same behaviour we’ve always had.

 {% include promo.html %}